fit-r2lab/demo-cefore/README.md

 You should have an account and a reserved slice on R2lab and have installed a few software on your machine.

 * To sign up and reserve a slice, click [here](https://r2lab.inria.fr/tuto-010-registration.md).
-* To install the few companion software, click [here](https://r2lab.inria.fr/tuto-030-nepi-ng-install.md).
+* To install the R2lab companion software, click [here](https://r2lab.inria.fr/tuto-030-nepi-ng-install.md).

-You need to run the publisher on some host of your choice.
-We provide a Dockerfile (within the publisher directory) that is ready to use for the demo with Cefore and iperf binaries installed.
+You need to run the publisher on a host of your choice.
+We provide a Dockerfile (within the publisher directory) that is ready to use for the demo including Cefore and iperf binaries.
+The docker host is assumed to have docker already installed.
 To build the corresponding docker image, run on an empty directory of the publisher host the following command:

 * docker build -t cefore_publisher .

 Then to create the publisher container, run:

 * docker run  -t -i -p80:80  --rm --name="cefore\_publisher" cefore\_publisher:latest

+This will create a running container on your host in which you will run a few commands (see below).

 ##### Running the Cefore streaming scenario: